Prosecution of Letitia James: Indictment

 On October 9, 2025, a federal grand jury in the United States District Court for the Eastern District of Virginia indicted Letitia James on one count of bank fraud under 18 U.S.C. § 1344 and one count of making false statements to a financial institution under 18 U.S.C. § 1014.
 The indictment alleges that James misrepresented the status of a property she purchased in order to obtain more favorable mortgage terms.

 The case has been assigned to Judge Jamar K. Walker.
 If convicted, James faces potential penalties including up to 30 years in prison per count, fines of up to $1 million per count, and possible forfeiture.
 Federal prosecutors emphasize that an indictment is merely an accusation and that James is presumed innocent until proven guilty.

 James has denied the charges, describing them as politically motivated.
 At her arraignment on October 24, 2025, she pleaded not guilty.
-The trial is scheduled to begin on January 26, 2026.
+A trial was scheduled for January 26, 2026.

 Two weeks after she was indicted, James' attorney, Abbe Lowell, filed several motions to dismiss; the motions allege that Halligan was unlawfully appointed, that the charges are inappropriate, and vindictive and selective prosecution.
 James Comey, in a separate prosecution, has also alleged that Halligan was unlawfully appointed.
 Comey's motion was referred to Albert Diaz, the chief judge of the U.S. Court of Appeals for the Fourth Circuit, who assigned this part of his case to Cameron McGowan Currie, a senior judge in the U.S. District Court for the District of South Carolina; the assignment allows the motion to be heard in a district other than the one where Halligan serves as the interim U.S. Attorney.
 Currie considered Comey's and James' motions regarding Halligan on November 13, 2025; James did not attend the hearing.
 As Halligan is the only federal prosecutor who signed the indictments, retroactively invalidating her appointment could end those cases.

-Currie said she intended to rule before Thanksgiving.
+Dismissal

+On November 24, Currie ruled that Halligan had not been lawfully appointed, and she dismissed without prejudice the indictments of James and of Comey.
+Currie wrote that, when Siebert was appointed as interim U.S. attorney on January 21, this started "[t]he 120-day clock".
+From May 21, the Attorney General no longer had appointment authority.
+Therefore, when Halligan assumed her position as interim U.S. attorney on September 22, she was "unlawfully serving in that role".
+In mid-December, the DOJ appealed the dismissal.
+As Halligan's appointment had been on an interim basis anyway, it had only been set to last 120 days, and she resigned on January 20, 2026, acknowledging that her tenure had ended.